Kataiser/tf2-rich-presence/TF2 Rich Presence/Readme.txt

 Built at {built}
 Licensed under GNU GPLv3, see License.txt

-Installation and running:
-  1. Extract "tf2_rich_presence_{tf2rpvnum}.zip" OR run "tf2_rich_presence_{tf2rpvnum}_self_extracting.exe", whichever you downloaded.
+Rrunning instructions:
-  2. Run "TF2 Rich Presence.exe" (doesn't automatically start Team Fortress 2).
-Requires Discord and Steam to be running as well and will wait until the game and both programs are running.
+The installer should have added shortcuts to your start menu and potentially desktop.
+The program won't automatically launch TF2, but does require Discord and Steam to be running as well, and will wait until the game and both programs are running.

-For faster launching, you can add it to your taskbar/start menu/desktop/etc or to Steam as a non-Steam game.
 Note that having Python installed is not required.

 HELP!
 It broke!
 (Or otherwise functioned incorrectly) Feel free to create an issue over at https://github.com/Kataiser/tf2-rich-presence/issues.
-Be sure to include the most recent file in the "logs" folder.
+Be sure to include the most recent (or at least relevant) file in the "logs" folder, which you can get to with Help -> Open logs directory.